 • Factor in costs: Consider college tuition fees and additional expenses such as textbooks, housing, and living costs.
 Private student loans can help cover these costs, especially for unsubsidized loans.

-• Evaluate credit score: Your credit score may influence the interest rates lenders offer, so knowing where you stand is essential.
+• Evaluate credit score: Your credit score may influence lenders’ interest rates, so knowing where you stand is essential.

 • Understand repayment requirements: Familiarize yourself with the terms and conditions regarding loan repayment schedules and options available.